 The tablets include the following inactive ingredients: polyethylene oxide, polyethylene glycol, α-tocopherol, hypromellose, citric acid, polyvinyl alcohol, titanium dioxide, macrogol, and talc.

 Opana ER is designated for managing pain severe enough to require daily, around-the-clock, long-term opioid therapy and for which alternative treatment possibilities are inadequate.

 What are the side effects of Opana ER?

-Get emergency therapeutic help if you have symptoms of an allergic reaction such as hives, difficult breathing, swelling of your tongue, face, lips, or throat.
+Get emergency therapeutic help if you have symptoms of an allergic reaction such as hives, difficulty breathing, or swelling of your tongue, face, lips, or throat.

 Opioid medicine can reduce or stop your breathing; due to this, your death may occur.
 A person attending you should seek emergency remedial attention if you have slow breathing with long pauses, blue-colored lips, or if you are hard to wake up.

 Visit your physician at once if you have;

 - breathing that stops during sleep, weak or shallow breathing